pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 pnpm build
 ```

-Now we builded eggs, and can use it from the source
+Now we can use eggs from the source:

 ```
 sudo ./eggs dad -d
-eggs status
+./eggs status
-sudo eggs produce --pendrive
+sudo ./eggs produce --pendrive
 ```

-It don't produce and initrd - for now - but create correctly a filesystem.squashfs.
+It don't produce an `initramfs-lts` and - for same reasons - don't create user `live`, but create correctly a `filesystem.squashfs`.

 ```
 ls /home/eggs/.mnt/iso/live/ -hs
+total 496M
+ 483.8M filesystem.squashfs   11.8M vmlinuz-lts
 ```

 in my case about 500 M.

+# Giving up
+I'm looking on [gitlab alpine](https://gitlab.alpinelinux.org/alpine) and on [Alpine Linux](https://alpinelinux.org/), great places... probably too great for me.

+I don't see a way to build a live image, particulary I don't see a way to load an filesystem.squashfs from initrd anche chroot on it.

+Probably exists, but it's not the way the installing ISO is made and don't have any sample.

 # Someone can follow?
 This is my end for now... but in same way can be an usefull starting point to someone more expert than me on Alipine Linux.